ibm-cloud-docs/satellite/run-agent-locally.md

 ### Updating the agent on Windows
 {: #update-agent-windows}

-You can use the `update` command in the agent package to apply configuration changes to your agent.
+You can use the `update-service` command in the agent package to apply configuration changes to your agent.
 When you run the command, the agent is stopped, uninstalled, and reinstalled.
 Complete the following steps to update your agent.

 1. Before updating, review the changes in the [Connector Windows agent change log](/docs/satellite?topic=satellite-cl-connector-windows-agent) and check if the latest version is newer than your currently running agent.